MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-reference.md

 # Types of cards

-Adaptive, hero, list, Office 365 Connector, receipt, signin, and thumbnail cards and card collections are supported in bots for Microsoft Teams.
+Adaptive, hero, list, Office 365 Connector, receipt, log in, and thumbnail cards and card collections are supported in bots for Microsoft Teams.
 They're based on cards defined by the Bot Framework, but Teams doesn't support all Bot Framework cards and has added some of its own.

 Before you identify the different card types, understand how to create a hero card, thumbnail card, or Adaptive Card.